juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-oct-02-Technical-documentation-in-software.md

 ---
 metaTitle: Technical documentation in software development and its models
-metaDescription: Technical documentation is the ideal form that we as software development professionals should use to share timely information related to the creation of software and its stages.
+meta_description: Technical documentation is the ideal form that we as software development professionals should use to share timely information related to the creation of software and its stages.
 title: Technical documentation in software development and its models
 read: 5 -10 min
 date: October 02, 2022